Beyond Point Estimates: Distributional Uncertainty in Machine Learning Performance Evaluation: Statistical Background

-Beside the above presented nonparametric approaches, a resampling approach like bootstrapping also is appropriate to address uncertainty without any distributional assumptions.
-Thereby, applying nonparametric bootstrap for variance estimation and generating \acsp{ci} is straightforward for e.g. the mean, cf. \cite{efron1994introductionBootstrap}.
-Unfortunately, the standard nonparametric bootstrap fails in case of \ac{ci} calculation for quantile estimation (except from the median), due to an unstable bootstrap distribution, see \cite[Section 3.3, p.\,378]{hesterberg2015knowAboutTheBootstrap}.
-Another issue when applying the standard nonparametric bootstrap for quantiles, is that for quantile levels near the tails (e.g., 1\%, 5\%, 95\%, or 99\%), all considerations are bounded by the observed minimum and maximum values in the initial sample.
-In connection with small sample size this problem increases.
-A potential solution is the generalized bootstrap, a variant of the parametric bootstrap (cf.,\cite{wang2010comparisonBTgeneralizedBTQuantileEst}).
-In this approach, a generalized Laplace distribution is fitted to the observed sample, and bootstrap samples are subsequently generated from this fitted distribution.
-The challenge of handling very small sample sizes ($n < 10$) can be addressed using the exact bootstrap method (cf.\,\cite{kisielinska2013exactBT, brodin2006quantileEstBT}), whereby all possible bootstrap samples are considered.
-This contribution, however, assumes a minimum sample size of $n \geq 10$.
+However, the standard nonparametric bootstrap is problematic for quantile estimation (except the median), due to an unstable bootstrap distribution \cite[Section 3.3, p.\,378]{hesterberg2015knowAboutTheBootstrap}.
+Further, for quantiles near the distribution tails (e.g., 1\%, 5\%, 95\%, 99\%), standard bootstrap intervals are constrained by the observed minimum and maximum, which is especially limiting for small sample sizes.
+A potential solution is the generalized bootstrap \cite{wang2010comparisonBTgeneralizedBTQuantileEst}, where a parametric family (e.g., generalized Laplace) is fitted to the data and bootstrap samples are drawn from this fit.

-A further bootstrapping approach is a so-called semiparametric bootstrap proposed by \cite{hutson2002semiparamQuantileEstBT}.
-This approach employs a quantile function estimator that extrapolates into the tails.
-Thereby it is only assumed a continuous distribution with support over the real line.
-This is in contrast to \cite{wang2010comparisonBTgeneralizedBTQuantileEst}, where a concrete distributional assumption is made.
-As the goal here is to work with as less as possible distributional assumptions, the semiparametric approach of \cite{hutson2002semiparamQuantileEstBT} is used here for further investigation.
-The concrete procedure is as follows. \begin{enumerate} \item The bootstrap starts by drawing a random sample of size $n$ from the uniform distribution on $(0,1)$, i.e.~there are actually drawn the quantile levels. \item The drawn quantile levels are transformed into a bootstrap sample based on the initial sample $X_1,\ldots, X_n$ via the following quantile estimator $\hat{Q}_T$ (see \cite[p.\,333, eqn.\,(2.2)]{hutson2002semiparamQuantileEstBT}),
+A more flexible approach is the semi-parametric bootstrap proposed by \cite{hutson2002semiparamQuantileEstBT}, which extrapolates into the tails using a quantile function estimator.
+It only assumes a continuous distribution on the real line, in contrast to the generalized bootstrap, which relies on a parametric assumption.
+The procedure is as follows: \begin{enumerate} \item Draw a random sample of size $n$ from the uniform distribution on $(0,1)$, representing quantile levels. \item Transform these levels into a bootstrap sample based on the original observations $X_1, \ldots, X_n$ using the semi-parametric quantile estimator $\hat{Q}_T$ (see \cite[p.\,333, eqn.\,(2.2)]{hutson2002semiparamQuantileEstBT}),